Wireless Safety - Things To Keep In Mind!

 continue to be debated, I think it's fair to conclude that being

-distracted while driving (due to email and text messaging) is a real
+distracted while driving is a real

 and proven risk to ourselves and those around us.
 Are we